Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **SYN flood** : initiate many TCP sessions with different spoofed source IPs and never send the ACKs
 - **XMAS attack** : messages have FIN, URG and PSH flags set, which is an unexpected combination that made many servers crash
 - **HTTP flood** (for web servers)
+- **CharGEN flood** : setup a CharGEN server and send it messages with the victim's spoofed IP, the CharGEN server responds with a random number for each received message

 #### Ping of Death